 Early childhood partners help children and their families access supports and services that are tailored to the child’s needs.
 They also help with connection to other services such as community health services, playgroups or other activities available in the local area.

-Early childhood partners will:
+Early childhood partners can:

 - provide information